 Students with Disabilities.
 The University of Texas at Austin provides, upon request, appropriate academic adjustments for qualified students with disabilities.
-If you have a disability that warrants such adjustments, either during class or during an exam, please give the instructor a letter from the Dean of Students describing what needs to be done.
+If you have a disability that warrants such adjustments, please give the instructor a letter from the Dean of Students describing what needs to be done.
 You should do this during the first week of classes.
-For more information, please visit http://www.utexas.edu/diversity/ddce/ssd/.